arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App Screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/09%20-%20Accounts%20Data.png?raw=true)

 Next head into your Application details page and generate a token.

+Hit the "..."

 This token will be used to connect to our OpenBanking Api services:

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/10%20-%20Generate%20Token%20Button.png?raw=true)